Depreciation and amortisation

 Earnings based interest limitation

 Based on Art.
 4 of the ATAD, Austria would be required to implement an earnings based interest limitation clause, which allows interest of just up to 30% of earnings before interest, taxes, and amortisation (EBITA) to be deducted as an expense (from fiscal year [FY] 2019 onwards).
 However, due to the option to apply the grandfathering clause (Art.
 11 para.
 6 of the ATAD), the Austrian government decided not to implement a similar rule already in 2018 but to wait for 2024.
-It remains to be seen whether the European Commission (EC) confirms the comparability of Austrian interest limitation clauses with the earnings based interest limitation clause under Art.
-4 of the ATAD and allows the envisaged postponement of implementation.
+However, the European Commission (EC) did not confirm the comparability of Austrian interest limitation clauses with the earnings based interest limitation clause under Art.
+4 of the ATAD.
+Therefore, it is currently unclear whether Austria would have been obliged to implement the interest limitation rule into national law until 31 December 2018.
+Austria did not implement the interest limitation rule until that date.
+It remains to be seen how the EC proceeds in the case (infringement procedure).

 Certain accruals (such as provisions for liabilities and impending losses) running for more than 12 months as of the closing date of the accounts have to be discounted, depending on their actual duration.
 The discount rate to be used is 3.5%.
 Exempted from this reduction are provisions for personnel benefits (severance payments, pensions, vacations, and anniversary awards) for which specific reduction and computation methods have been provided and provisions that were already calculated by discounting a future obligation.